-We have audited the accompanying financial statements of Highland School District No. 203, for the year ended August 31, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements, as listed on page 16.
+We have audited the accompanying financial statements of Granger School District No. 204, as of and for the year ended August 31, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements, as listed on page 16.